|UCAS code||See combinations||Duration||4 years with year abroad (BA)|

 Fieldwork/work placements/international opportunities

 English and Modern Languages students spend a compulsory year abroad, usually in the third year.
-Opportunities abroad include working as a paid language assistant in a school, undertaking an internship and/or studying at a University, all of which provide valuable experiences for improving language competence.
+Opportunities abroad include working as a paid language assistant in a school, undertaking an internship and/or studying at a University.
+All of these opportunities provide valuable experiences for improving language competence.

 In certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to a course’s requirements for international study.
 Students who consider that they may be affected are asked to contact their department for advice.